eums/website/support-us/corporate/index.markdown

 ### Advertising

 Be it on our website or in concert programmes, advertising with the society lets you tap into a wide demographic, whilst also allowing you to be confident about the people who engage with your brand.

-From individual concerts to an entire Season, EUMS can put together a flexible advertising package to suit your needs and your budget.
+From individual concerts to an entire Season, the EUMS can put together a flexible advertising package to suit your needs and your budget.
 Our programmes are printed in high quality and provide another way to engage with a new audience, and our website has upwards of 2000 views per month.

+Prices for programme advertisements are as follows:

+* For a full concert series: £60 for half a page, £100 for a full page.
+* For a single concert only: £30 for half a page, £50 for a full page.

-Programme advert prices start from as little as £25, and web advertising prices can be established based on your individual corporate needs.
+Web advertising prices can be established based on your individual corporate needs.

 If you wish to advertise in one of our concert programmes or would like to discuss further the opportunities surrounding corporate sponsorship then